tomberek/mcm/manual/ii.md

 on land.

+--SECT-- 5.
 "Company" or "association" as including

  successors and assigns.